BPerezLamarque/Scripts/README.md

-## Scripts for Running methods to detect vertical transmission
+## Scripts for running methods to detect vertical transmission

 The folder  `Comparing_methods_vertical_transmission` contains the amended functions to test for vertical transmission in host-associated microbiota.
 The file `functions_parafit_paco.R` contains the functions to run ParaFit and PACo and a corresponding tutorial can be found in the script `example_parafit_paco.R`.
 A tutorial for running HOME is available at https://github.com/BPerezLamarque/HOME/.
 And a tutorial for running ALE is available at https://github.com/ssolo/ALE/.